MonsterGirl’s 150 Days of Classic Horror #12 Bedlam (1946) & The Body Snatcher (1945)

 Dr Gribble- Walking over to the book shelf- “Ah criminology are you interested in criminology Mr Cortez?”

-Dr Gribble “But fascinating Mrs Cortez.
+Cecily: “Yes, I think it’s a horrid morbid pastime.”Dr. Gribble “But fascinating Mrs. Cortez.
 Here’s a great favorite of mine.
 Criminals and their mentality.
-That’s great psychology… Bless my soul the latest journal of Medical Jurisprudence and the Criminal.
-I should have thought I was the only person within a hundred miles radius who ever so much as heard of this publication.”
+That’s great psychology… Bless my soul, the latest journal of Medical Jurisprudence and the Criminal.
+I should have thought I was the only person within a hundred-mile radius who ever so much as heard of this publication.”

 Manuel Cortez- “I don’t believe I’ve read it.”